schedutron/CPAP/Chap4/sync_prim.md

 print("\nRace over!")
 ```

-Barriers can find many uses, one of them being synchronizing a server and a
+Barriers can find many uses; one of them being synchronizing a server and a
 client - as the server has to wait for the client after initializing itself.

 Sources: [effbot.org][effbot], [bogotobogo.com][bogoto], [Python Docs][Python Docs]